ponywolf/ponytiled/README.md

 ![Screenshot of ponytiled in action](http://i.imgur.com/HJQJTiw.png)

-In 350 lines of code, **ponytiled** loads a sub-set of Tiled layers, tilesets and image collections.
+In about 430 lines of code, **ponytiled** loads a sub-set of Tiled layers, tilesets and image collections.
 Built in plugin hooks and extensions make it easy to add support for many custom object types.

 - [x] Loads .LUA + .JSON exports from www.mapeditor.org
 - [x] Adds basic properties from tiled including physics